-Late assignments without excused reason will be accepted with 10 points taken off for every day submitted late.
+Late assignments without the instructor's approval will be accepted, with 10 points taken off for every day submitted late.
 Assignments submitted later than one week past the original due date will NOT be accepted.
+Students may contact the instructor within 48 hours of the deadline to seek approval for late submission without penalty with a reasonable explanation.